Certainty Equivalent Calculation

 Square root of x, the inverse function of y equals x squared, used to explain how the certainty equivalent is obtained by inverting a utility function.

-Ok, now, let's focus on our Expected Utility Function.
-The certainty equivalent is the inverse function of the Utility function where the value of X is equal to the Expected Utility.
-If the Certainty Equivalent is denoted by CE, then,
+Now back to our Expected Utility.
+The certainty equivalent is what you get when you run the inverse of the utility function on the Expected Utility value.
+If we write the Certainty Equivalent as CE, then,

 Certainty equivalent formula: CE equals the inverse utility function applied to the expected utility E[U(X)] of the risky payoff.